numpy/numpy-surveys/presentations/NumPy_SURVMETH670_talking_points.md

 #### Translations

 Our goal is to write the survey instrument with global audiences in mind and avoid North American -centric concepts or terminology.
-Furthermore, we will make the survey available in the following languages: English, Spanish, Portuguese, Russian, Hindi, Chinese, and Japanese.
+Furthermore, we will make the survey available in the following languages: English, Spanish, Portuguese, Russian, Hindi, Mandarin, and Japanese.
 Responses in English for the open questions will be encouraged for easy survey processing.

 <br>